How To Set Up A Domain & Mailbox For Cold Email (2023)

 If it doesn't say "PASS" next to SPF, DKIM and DMARC, then you can fix them by going back to this guide and making sure that everything is set up as I explained above.

-Now you need to forward the secondary domain that you bought to send cold emails from to your primary domain.
+Now you need to forward the domain that you bought to send cold emails from to your main domain.

-If a prospect enters the secondary domain that you send cold emails from into their browser, you want the prospect to see your company’s real website (primary domain).
+I already explained earlier in this article why this is important, but long-story-short, if a prospect enters the domain that you send cold emails from into their browser, you want the prospect to see your company’s real website.

-For example, if my company’s website is https://www.emailchaser.com, but I bought the secondary domain "emailchaserpro.com" to send cold emails from, and I created [email protected], then I would want to forward emailchaserpro.com to https://www.emailchaser.com so that when the people that I send cold emails to enter emailchaserpro.com into their browsers, they see my company’s real website (https://www.emailchaser.com).
+For example, if my company’s website is https://www.emailchaser.com, but I bought the domain "emailchasernow.com" to send cold emails from, and I created [email protected], then I would want to forward emailchasernow.com to https://www.emailchaser.com so that when the people that I send cold emails to enter emailchasernow.com into their browsers, they see my company’s real website (https://www.emailchaser.com).

-Regarding email forwarding (not domain forwarding), I recommend that you don't set up email forwarding for your sending email addresses.
+Regarding email forwarding (not domain forwarding), I recommend that you don't set up email forwarding for your sender email accounts.

-If you send your cold emails with Emailchaser, then all responses that you receive will appear in the Inbox page inside of your Emailchaser account.
+If you send your cold emails with Emailchaser, then all responses that you receive will appear in the Sales CRM page inside of your dashboard.

-So even if you are sending cold emails from 30 different sender email addresses, any responses that you receive will appear in the same Inbox page inside of Emailchaser, and you will then be able to respond to these emails from this single page without having to log into your individual email accounts.
+So even if you are sending cold emails from 30 different sender email accounts, any responses that you receive will appear in the same Sales CRM page inside of Emailchaser, and you will then be able to respond to these responses from this single page without having to log into your individual email accounts.

 It is best to keep email responses with your leads in the original email chain.
-For example, if I email a lead from [email protected], and they respond, I should then respond from the original email address that I sent my first email from ([email protected]) and not a different email address.
+For example, if I email a lead from [email protected], and they respond, I should then respond from the original email account that I sent my first email from ([email protected]) and not a different email account.

-Emailchaser allows you by default to respond to leads from the original email address that you emailed them from.
+Emailchaser allows you by default to respond to leads from the original email account that you emailed them from.

-You need to add a professional profile picture and signature to your email account.
+It is very important that you add a professional profile picture to your email account.

 Adding a profile picture to your email account will improve your deliverability, and will increase your response rate as people will trust you more.

-Below is a video that shows how to add a profile picture in your Google Workspace account:
+Below is a video that shows how to add a profile picture to your Google Workspace account:

 It is also important to add a signature to your emails.
 This will improve your response rate as it builds trust with your prospects.